What is Tonsillitis?

 Tonsilitis can be caused by a virus or bacterial infection.
 Sometimes tonsillitis is caused by the common cold.
 Usually, tonsillitis is caused by the same bacterium that causes strep throat (Streptococcus pyogenes).
-However, other strains of strep or some other bacteria can cause tonsillitis.
+However, other strains of strep or some other bacteria can cause tonsillitis and the resulting inflammation.

 Although our tonsils are designed to fight off infections, sometimes they become vulnerable to these viruses as well.
 People with mono can also develop tonsillitis because the Epstein-Barr virus causes both.

 If you have a low immune system, you are more susceptible to tonsillitis caused by adenoviruses.
 Sometimes adenovirus causes ongoing tonsil infections.

 The herpes simplex virus can be a cause of tonsillitis.
 You will notice white cracked blisters if your tonsillitis is caused by herpes.